BigPolarBear1/factorization/README.md

 NFS_Variant_Simple represents chapter Chapter VII in the paper.
 This is an intermediate step between QS and NFS.
 NFS_WIP is my first attempt at porting these findings to a proper NFS algorithm.
 The downside being that we are restricted to sieving a single pair of coefficients.

-NFS_WIP2 is a first version trying to leverage the final chapter.
-You can run this using (should find a solution most of the time): python3 run_qs.py -keysize 20 -base 15 -debug 1 -lin_size 200 -quad_size 1

-UPDATE: Ignore NFS_WIP2 and the final chapter in the paper for now.
-I just realized something.
-It is very easy to improve NFS_WIP (not NFS_WIP2) massively..
-Its not a problem to keep both the polynomial value and zx+y small... its actually quite easy.
-I dont know why I overcomplicate things so much lol.
-Let me first thing tomorrow just improve that previous PoC a bit...
-I understand all the moving parts a little better now...

-Update: Deleted NFS_WIP2.
-Going to improve NFS_WIP instead...
-I just realized it is actually trivial to keep both zx+y and the polynomial value small.
-Hence that solves all my issues and there also wouldn't be a reason to use higher degree polynomial.
+To do: Ignore the final chapter in the paper.
+Upon doing some thinking... it is actually very trivial to ensure both the polynomial value and zx+y remain small even if we are restricted to using a single linear coefficient.
+Something which I intially figured wouldn't be possible without going to higher degree polynomials.. but I was wrong in my assumptions.
+We just need x to be a big root and zx+y to be a small root (since zx+y represents another root, for the same quadratic).
+Not that hard... bah... people would have known.
+Which makes everything much worse bc this is how I'm being treated, despite having done this..

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>